Fetal Macrosomia Birth Injuries

-- Polyhydramnios (Overabundance of Amniotic Fluid)– During pregnancy, the buildup of excessive levels of amniotic fluid that protects and surrounds the fetus could be an indicator of a large-size baby.
+- Polyhydramnios (Too Much Amniotic Fluid)– During pregnancy, the buildup of excessive levels of amniotic fluid that protects and surrounds the fetus could be an indicator of a large-size baby.
 The fluid might be the buildup of excessive urine output by the fetus because larger babies tend to produce more urine.

 In some cases, these instruments can cause traumatic head injuries.
 Because of that, doctors often recommend a cesarean section (see section) delivery to ensure a successful macrosomic delivery.
 Many doctors will evaluate amniotic fluid levels after the 39th week to identify any problems that might arise including underdeveloped lungs or other conditions.